Dowell-Lab/srworkshop/projectB/day08/worksheets/d8_worksheet1_preprocessing_ChIPseq.md

 5. To run *bedtools intersect*, specify *-a* as the file to be filtered which is your broadpeak output file.
 The *-a* file will be compared against *-b* file which are the blacklist regions.
 The *-v* parameter will throw out the regions in your peak files that have an overlap with the blacklist regions in *-b*. *>* is to specify the output directory and output file name.

-#### Step 2: Move peak call files to your computer

-1. Move the output files from *MACS* on the server to your local computer and open the bedgraph files (*.bdg*) and the bed file (*.narrowPeak*) in IGV.
+6. Move the output files from *MACS* on the server to your local computer and open the bedgraph files (*.bdg*) and the bed file (*.narrowPeak*) in IGV.
 We can now explore the peak calls in IGV and compare them to coverage data.

-### Part 2: Motif discovery and comparing motifs to database of TF motifs
+## Section C: Motif discovery and comparing motifs to database of TF motifs

 1. Edit and run the `05_find_motifs_with_meme.sbatch` script.